 Figure 3.
-Illustration of the four technical categories of the CIRCULAR program.
+Illustration of the three technical categories of the CIRCULAR program.

-Category A is divided into two subcategories, designated A1 and A2, that are defined by discrete ranges for cell-level specific energy to differentiate both proposed battery chemistries/cells and corresponding technical targets [i.e., $\ge 175$ to $\le 225$ Wh/kg (subcategory A1), $\ge 225$ Wh/kg (subcategory A2)].
-Note that, despite differences in specific energies, circularity metrics for both subcategories aim to achieve the same total amount of energy delivered over the cell lifetime.
+Category A is divided into two subcategories, designated A1 and A2, that are defined by discrete ranges for cell-level specific energy density to differentiate between proposed battery chemistries and corresponding technical targets.
+In subcategory A1, the cell specific energy ranges between 175 to 225 Watt-hours per kilogram (Wh/kg), while in subcategory A2, the cell specific energy is equal to or exceeds 225 Wh/kg.
+Note that, despite differences in specific energy delivered over the cell lifetime.
 Category A seeks innovations in battery cell materials, designs, regeneration methods, and corresponding manufacturing techniques to prolong battery service life including, but not limited to, the following:

-- methods and apparatuses to limit degradation of cell performance; - battery materials amenable to in situ regeneration; - regeneration methods and/or operations to cost-effectively restore cells to BOL performance and safety; and - cell designs that enable implementation of regeneration methods at scale.
+- Methods and apparatuses to limit degradation of cell performance; - Battery materials amenable to in situ regeneration; - Regeneration methods and/or operations to cost-effectively restore cells to BOL performance and safety; and - Cell designs that enable implementation of regeneration methods at scale.

-Category B seeks innovations in battery pack designs, materials, and reversible manufacturing methods as well as fast and safe disassembly techniques to recover manufacturing value of cells and pack components, including but not limited to, the following:
+Category B seeks innovations in battery pack designs, materials, and reversible manufacturing methods as well as fast and safe disassembly techniques to recover manufacturing value of cells and pack components including, but not limited to, the following:

-- battery pack designs and reversible manufacturing techniques to facilitate battery pack disassembly to the cell-level; - materials and methods to enable reversible manufacturing (e.g., debondable adhesives or reversible joining methods); and - autonomous robotic disassembly of battery packs.
+- Battery pack designs and reversible manufacturing techniques to facilitate battery pack disassembly to the cell-level; - Materials and methods to enable reversible manufacturing (e.g., debondable adhesives or reversible joining methods); and - Autonomous robotic disassembly of battery packs.